The Fairphone 4 5G is our latest model, launched on September 30, 2021.

 Q: So, how easy is it to open, and should you still do it?

-A: It is still straightforward to open the Fairphone 4.
-All you need is a Phillips #00 screwdriver.
-But even if the Fairphone 4 is modular, please don't open it too often.
+.
+But even though the Fairphone 4 is modular, please don't open it too often.
 As with most products, you could damage the parts if you open your phone too frequently and risk losing the screws.
 You should only open it if something breaks and you need to repair it or troubleshoot it.

 Q: What is the SAR rating of the Fairphone 4?